How to stay cool while scuba diving in the summer!

 Drink and Sweat

-Sweating is our one of our body’s primary defenses against overheating.
+Sweating is one of our body’s primary defenses against overheating.
 By sweating and having that sweat evaporate on our skin, our body cools itself.
-So make sure you have plenty to sweat, and that means drinking enough.
+So make sure you have plenty of fluids in your body to sweat out, and that means drinking plenty.

 Learn more about Fitness And Diving: Getting Fit For Scuba Diving.